-As part of the Brexit agreement, UK residents will be able to use their EHIC card to access emergency medical support in the EU.
-If your EHIC card is expired, you can apply for a new Global Health Insurance Card (GHIC).
+As part of the Brexit agreement, UK residents are able to use their EHIC card to access emergency medical support in the EU.
+If your EHIC card has expired, you can apply for a new Global Health Insurance Card (GHIC).

 As a result of Brexit, EU nationals will no longer be able to enter the UK under free movement arrangements.
 UK immigration rules for volunteering consist of the following:

 “A visitor may undertake volunteering provided it lasts no more than 30 days in total.
 It should be for a charity that is registered with either the Charity Commission for England and Wales; the Charity Commission for Northern Ireland; or the Office of the Scottish Charity Regulator.”

 You’ll need a passport to travel to the UK.
 In addition to this, you’ll need to provide proof of funds to cover the duration of your visit and a return flight.
 If you’re doing unpaid volunteering for a charity, you will need to apply for a Tier 5 Charity Visa through a registered volunteering provider to work in the UK.

 Our main advice is to stay in regular contact with the charity you’re volunteering in Europe with.
 Keep asking questions if there are any areas that you’re unclear about.
 While some regulations have changed, there are still plenty of opportunities available.
 So don’t let Brexit stop you from volunteering in Europe for a cause you feel passionate about!